TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ### Areas and Devices: Convenient, Tuned for Freeze

 Point the scope at an area or a device, and the sensor sweeps it.
 Because an area or device holds many entities, a sweep does not watch all of them.
-It picks one representative entity per device, the behaviorally meaningful one, chosen by a priority order: occupancy and motion first, then door, window, opening, garage, and lock, then moisture, smoke, gas, and carbon monoxide, then temperature and humidity, then connectivity, and battery last.
-A device with no such entity is skipped.
+It picks one representative entity per device, the behaviorally meaningful one.
+A device class with a clear behavioral meaning wins first, in this order: occupancy and motion, then door, window, opening, garage, and lock, then moisture, smoke, gas, and carbon monoxide, then temperature and humidity, then connectivity, then battery.
+If a device exposes none of those, the sweep falls back to the device's primary function, a light, switch, lock, cover, fan, climate, and so on, then to mains telemetry like power or energy, and finally to any ordinary entity on the device.
+So a smart plug, a bulb, or a relay is represented by its switch or light entity rather than skipped.
+The only devices skipped are those whose entire entity set is configuration or diagnostic (a device exposing nothing but a firmware-update entity, say), where there is genuinely nothing to monitor.

 This is tuned for freeze, and it is correct for freeze, because freeze resolves to the device anyway, the representative is just the anchor.
 For the unavailable check it is approximate: the sweep watches the representative's availability as a stand-in for the device, so if the integration drops a different entity on that device while the representative stays present, the sweep does not see it.